ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: : Dataset Construction

-The {\n} (Abstractive News Captions with High-level cOntext Representation) dataset is a large-scale image-caption pair dataset extracted from news articles.
-To construct this dataset, we use open-source news image captioning datasets: VisualNews \citep{Liu2021-ll} and NYTimes800K \citep{Tran2020-hc}.
-To effectively test caption comprehension of T2I models, we need to isolate the impact of caption structures from other factors that influence the synthesized image quality.
-Named-Entity features such as faces of specific people pose a significant challenge to the generators \citep{Rombach2022-ci}, \citep{Ramesh2022-kc}.
-This is likely due to the complexity of learning NE features compared to more generic visual concepts during the pre-training phase.
-To assess if artifacts generated by these models are due to poor subject understanding or entity features, we split our data into 2 distinct subsets: {\n} Non-Entity and {\n} Entity.
-From a combined 1.8M image-caption pairs, we remove 95\% of low-quality image-caption pairs as a part of our pre-processing steps.
-We provide extensive dataset statistics and sample quality evaluation results in the supplementary section.
+The {\n} (Abstractive News Captions with High-level cOntext Representation) dataset is a large-scale image-caption pair dataset extracted from news articles as shown in Figure \ref{fig:dataset_overview}.
+To construct this, we use open-source news image captioning datasets: VisualNews \cite{Liu2021-ll} and NYTimes800K \cite{Tran2020-hc}.
+For effectively testing caption comprehension of image-text encoders, we need to isolate the impact of caption structures from other factors that influence the synthesized image quality.
+NE features such as faces of specific people can pose a significant challenge to generators \cite{Rombach2022-ci}, \cite{Ramesh2022-kc}.
+This is likely due to the complexity of learning NE features compared to more generic visual concepts during pre-training.
+To assess if artifacts generated by these models are due to poor understanding of implicit context or specific entity features, we split our data into 2 distinct subsets: {\n} Non-Entity \& {\n} Entity.
+Similar to other internet-sourced datasets \cite{Sharma2018-tr}, we remove 95\% of low-quality image-caption pairs from a combined 1.8M samples while pre-processing as described in Appendix Section \ref{sec:dataset-preprocessing}.

-\paragraph*{Image-based Filtering} We standardize the resolution of all images to 512x512.
-By using Entropy-based cropping, we retain focus on points of interest within a frame.
-This helps keep the foreground object at the center of the image and limits information loss to only the background elements.
-To remove noisy and blurry images, we use CLIP-IQA \citep{Wang2022-kx} as a reference-free metric.
-To filter images based on noisiness and sharpness, we use a minimum threshold of 0.3.

-\paragraph*{Caption Filtering and Entity Tagging} In the first stage of filtering, we remove very short captions.
-We select captions with a minimum length of 6 words and above for our dataset.
-This is done to ensure that selected captions are informative enough for T2I synthesis.
-We use different approaches for tagging NEs based on the dataset the captions were extracted from.
-For captions extracted from the NYTimes800K news corpus, we use the provided NER annotations for filtering.
-The VisualNews corpus does not provide ground-truth annotations, so we identify mentions of names-entities using the Spacy library.
-We remove samples containing ['PERSON', 'GPE', 'LOC', 'WORK\_OF\_ART', 'ORG'] entity types due to their high presence in captions.